Lilikh/Movie-Explore-/README.md

 *** Issue with Demo Deployed on Vercel ***

 # Deploy a Demo on Vercel
 - I deployed my code on Vercel, but after deployment, I ran into an issue.
-Specifically, when I try to search for a    movie(Error: Failed to fetch movies), I encounter a CORS error.
-The core problem seems to be that Vercel doesn't support the TMDB API, which is causing these errors
+Specifically, when I try to search for a movie " Error: Failed to fetch movies " , I encounter a CORS error.
+The core problem seems to be that Vercel doesn't support the  OMDB API, which is causing these errors